 Are you thinking of setting up a coop like FareShares?
-Unless you have a similar shop already, the best way to initiate something similar at the moment is by setting up a buying club.
+Unless you have commercial premises available to you already, the best way to initiate something similar at the moment is by setting up a buying club.

 What follows is a list of what we have learned in our combined experiences.
 Please do write to us if you have experienced something different.